 Students accepted into the Music Pathway receive a weekly 30-minute individual lesson on their instrument throughout the NMS academic year, which runs for 34 weeks.
 Students also participate in weekly music ensemble rehearsals.
 Students perform in recitals and concerts throughout the year.

 DELTA Music Students who successfully fulfill all of the DELTA requirements in their first year are eligible for weekly 45-minute individual lessons in their second year and beyond.
 Students continue to participate in a music ensemble every year.

-Additionally, Music Students are eligible to receive up to six weekly lessons in the summer and/or to participate in NMS’s Summer Jazz Program.
+Additionally, Music Students are eligible to receive up to six weekly lessons in the summer and/or to participate in NMS’s Summer Jazz Program and/or Audubon Arts Summer Program.
 Summer program participation is optional.

 In their first year, students accepted into the Dance & Drama Pathway may enroll in up to two Dance and/or Drama classes that meet weekly throughout the academic year.
 Students in all classes participate in year-end performances.

 DELTA Dance & Drama Students who successfully fulfill all of the DELTA requirements in their first year are eligible to enroll in additional weekly classes in subsequent years.

 Students are eligible to enroll in Dance classes during our six-week Summer Session.
 Enrollment in the summer term is optional.